-Alfredo Thiermann is an architect born in Santiago de Chile and founding partner of ThiermannCruz.
+Alfredo Thiermann is an architect and founding partner of ThiermannCruz.
 Through his design practice and theoretical research, he explores the intersection between architecture and different media, from sound installations and film scenography to single family houses, public buildings, and large-scale infrastructures.
-He has taught and lectured at Harvard University, Princeton University, Pontificia Universidad Católica de Chile, and other institutions.
-Alfredo’s written and built work has been published in Revista ARQ, TRACE magazine, Zeppelin, Potlatch, Real Review, Thresholds, Archithese, Arch +, and BauNetz, and has been exhibited at the Museum of Modern Art in New York, Museo Nacional de Bellas Artes in Santiago, the Istanbul Design Biennial, Museo MAC Quinta Normal, and Centro Cultural Estación Mapocho, among other institutions.
+He has taught and lectured at Harvard University, Pontificia Universidad Católica de Chile, and other institutions.
+Alfredo’s written and built work has been published in Revista ARQ, TRACE magazine, Zeppelin, Potlatch, Real Review, Thresholds, Archithese, GTA Papers, and BauNetz, and has been exhibited at the Museum of Modern Art in New York, Museo Nacional de Bellas Artes in Santiago, the Istanbul Design Biennial, Museo MAC Quinta Normal, and Centro Cultural Estación Mapocho, among other institutions.

 His built projects include Artifact Nr.
 II (2013) at Museo Nacional de Bellas Artes; Artifact Nr.
 I (2012) in Paine; Artifact Nr.
-IV (2015) in Lago Llanquihue; Casa I in Santiago, and Artifatc Nr.
+IV (2015) in Lago Llanquihue; Casa I in Santiago, and Artifact Nr.
 V at the Istanbul Design Biennial (2016) in Istanbul.
 He was a finalist in the Young Architects Program organized by MoMA in Santiago de Chile and a nominee for the MCHAP Emerging Architect Prize awarded by the IIT in Chicago.